 To get from Oaxaca to Hierve de Agua without your own car, you are essentially limited to (1) negotiating with a taxi guide or (2) taking a day tour to the site.
 You can attempt public transport to Hierve de Agua by way of bus from Oaxaca, but that will only bring you to La Cuchilla near Mitla.
-Sometimes pick-up trucks that go from that intersection to Hierve de Agua when full, but this is not reliable.
+Sometimes pick-up trucks go the rest of the way, from that intersection to Hierve de Agua when full, but this is not reliable.

 There is a common tour you can find that travels from Oaxaca to Hierve de Agua and includes five different stops: (1) Arbor del Tule, (2) an artisan-weaving shop, (3) a mezcal distillery, (4) Mitla and (5) Hierve de Agua.
 Some say the tour feels a bit rushed, but we found it to be a great way to pack in many sites all in one day.
 You can book the 5-stop tour (also known as “Package 2”) at any travel agency around town for reasonable prices that are sometimes negotiable.
 But be sure to bring cash for lunch and entrance fees to each of the sites since only transportation is included in their prices.

 To book a tour in advance that includes all entrance fees and also includes hotel pick-up & drop-off, check availability of this highly-rated 5-stop tour to Hierve de Agua that you can book online with Viator.

 Alternatively this other tour to Hierve de Agua skips the Arbor del Tule and Mitla to give you a little more time (a full two hours) to explore the Hierve de Agua petrified waterfall.